prianyu/calculator/README.md

 **API**

-You can also define custom operators and functions by using the API `definedOperators`.For example, you may define an operator `//` to get the quotient and an function `ca` to get the area of a circle：
+You can also define custom operators and functions by using the API `definedOperators(Object|Array)`.For example, you may define an operator `//` to get the quotient and an function `ca` to get the area of a circle：

 ```javascript
 calculator.definedOperators({